sounddrill31/sm64-port/README.md

 This repo does not include all assets necessary for compiling the game.
 A prior copy of the game is required to extract the assets.
 This is an older Build from August 4th, 2021, the newer ones have various issues while running on native hardware, and more.
-This branch is an "optimal" one according to a comment by @xdccriz which seems to add a bunch of quality of life improvements https://github.com/fgsfdsfgs/sm64-port/issues/72#issuecomment-1264672299
+This branch is an "optimal" one recommended by @xdccriz which seems to add a bunch of quality of life improvements https://github.com/fgsfdsfgs/sm64-port/issues/72#issuecomment-1264672299

 ## Building PS2 executables